Creating and Running a Phalcon Project

 /Applications/ServBay/www/servbay-phalcon-app/servbay-phalcon-app/app/controllers/IndexController.php

-:php<?php namespace App\Controllers; // Ensure the namespace matches use Phalcon\Mvc\Controller; class IndexController extends Controller { // Handles requests to '/' public function indexAction() { // Return a simple string response return 'Hello ServBay!'; } }
+method:php<?php namespace App\Controllers; // Ensure correct namespace use Phalcon\Mvc\Controller; class IndexController extends Controller { // Handle requests to '/' public function indexAction() { // Return a simple string as a response return 'Hello ServBay!'; } }

 1